Parents of teen charged in school shooting to stand trial

 A judge on Thursday ordered the parents of a 15-year-old boy charged with killing four students at his Michigan high school to stand trial on involuntary manslaughter charges.

-Rochester Hills District Court Judge Julie Nicholson said following Thursday’s preliminary examination for Jennifer and James Crumbley that she found enough evidence to send their case to circuit court.
+Rochester Hills District Court Judge Julie Nicholson said following thepreliminary examination for Jennifer and James Crumbley that she found enough evidence to send their case to circuit court.

 They are charged with involuntary manslaughter and accused of making the gun used in the shooting available to the teen.
 The couple is also accused of failing to intervene when he showed signs of mental distress at home and at school.

-Ethan Crumbley is charged as an adult with first-degree murder, assault with intent to murder, terrorism and gun charges in the Nov.
+Ethan Crumbley is charged as an adultwith first-degree murder, assault with intent to murder, terrorism and gun charges in the Nov.
 30 shooting at Oxford High School, about 30 miles (50 kilometers) north of Detroit.
-In addition to the four students slain, six other students and a teacher were wounded.
+Six other students and a teacher were wounded.

 The gun used in the shooting was given to Ethan Crumbley as an early Christmas present, prosecutors have said.